hotrodwinston/homeserverstack/README.md

 # Software
-I started in May 2023 with CasaOS running on top of Lubuntu 22.04 LTS but in Feb 2024 due to issues with trying to get more up-to-date docker images on CasaOS causing failures I moved to Open Media Vault 6 with the OMV-Extras add-on.
+Open Media Vault 6 with the OMV-Extras add-on.

-OMV provides storage management and system backend and for day to day frontend I use a dashboard.
+OMV provides storage management and system backend; I use a dashboard for day-to-day frontend.

 Docker